whauf/DS2022_FInal_Project_TGC4MZ/README.md

 1) Executive Summary
 Problem

-The Probalem that we are looking to solve here with this app is that there are many poker players who are making the wrong descions or simply want to study the correct poker moves but are unsure.
-Current poker players are unable to compute all the different outcomes in their head as their are manyranges and different scernarios to acccount for.
+The ploblem that we are looking to solve here with this app is that there are many poker players who are making the wrong decisions or simply want to study the correct poker moves but are unsure.
+Current poker players are unable to compute all the different outcomes in their head as their are many ranges and different scenarios to acccount for.

 Solution

-Poker Advisor is a lightweight, easy to use service that will help poker players make the correct descions.
-This site is able to give players real time reccomendations based on thier hand equity simulatiosn and opppent range modeling.
-You simply enter youre cards and other varaibles the site is able to show you the correct descions to make based on youre expected value.
+Poker Advisor is a lightweight, easy to use service that will help poker players make the correct decisions.
+This site is able to give players real time recomendations based on their hand equity simulations and oppenent range modeling.
+You simply enter youre cards and other variables the site is able to show you the correct decisions to make based on your expected value.
 The result is an easy-to-use tool that brings data-driven poker strategy to anyone, without needing technical or mathematical expertise.

 2) System Overview
 Course Concept(s)